 - Testing that the system’s startup cycle is functioning correctly.

-- Checking the furnace’s air filter.
-A dirty filter can reduce the unit’s efficiency by restricting needed air flow, and damage vital system components over time.
+- Check the furnace’s air filter.
+A dirty filter can reduce the unit’s efficiency by restricting needed airflow and damaging vital system components over time.

 Gas Furnaces Require a Little More Checking